signicode/openflights-cached/README.md

 ## ICAO

-`openflights-cached/icao` exposes an object of all [OpenFlight entries](#Entry+type) indexed by ICAO ids - the JSON is approx. 2.3 megs and will probably use similar amount of memory.
+`openflights-cached/icao` exposes an object of all [OpenFlight entries](#Entry+type) indexed by ICAO ids - the JSON is approx. 2.3 megs and will probably use approx. double the amount of memory.

 ```javascript
 const openflights = require("openflights-cached/icao");